-Additional surveys were completed in 2014 and 2015 for the proposed Project, which identified 19 bridges and culverts, and 24 other above-ground resources within the APE constructed in 1975 or earlier.
+Additional surveys were completed in 2014 and 2015 for the proposed Project, which identified 19 bridges and culverts and 24 above-ground resources in the APE.
 The results of these surveys were documented in separate photo logs and maps depicting the location of these resources.
-The photo logs were reviewed by IDOT Bureau of Design and Environment (BDE) Cultural Resources Unit staff in July 2014 and March 2015; these photo logs were reviewed again in October 2017 to ensure all above-ground resources potentially eligible for inclusion in the NRHP were identified.
-None of these identified resources were found to be potentially eligible for listing in the NRHP.
-Their findings are documented in a memorandum dated October 23, 2017, which is appended to this report (Appendix A).
+The photo logs were submitted to IDOT Bureau of Design and Environment (BDE) Cultural Resources Unit staff for review in July 2014 and March 2015; these photo logs were reviewed again in October 2017 to ensure all above-ground resources potentially eligible for inclusion in the NRHP were identified.
+IDOT BDE Cultural Resources Unit staff identified one NRHP-listed property, Alternate Route 66, Wilmington to Joliet.
+No additional above-ground resources were identified as potentially eligible for inclusion in the NRHP.
+Their finding is documented in a memorandum dated October 23, 2017, which is appended to this report (Appendix A).